 - Spending time outside and in nature.
 Taking a walk in the park or doing some gardening, both are very ‘earthy’ activities.

 - Holding a crystal that is good for grounding.
 Smoky Quartz or Black Tourmaline are good examples.
 I often carry one in my pocket if I feel a little light headed.

-- Massaging your palms and soles – this is a quite way to make that mind-body connection that brings you back to the moment.
+- Massaging you palms and soles of your feet. – this is a quite way to make that mind-body connection that brings you back to the moment.
 Even better go and get a massage if you can!

 - Visualise your spine extending from your body and down into the ground.

 - If you are used to working with your energy chakras then visualise each one ‘closing down’, especially the Crown chakra.

 - Use in conjunction with the energy protection and clearing exercises from posts one and two to have the best energy cleansing swoop.

 Try some of these out and let me know how you go!